 - Keep chocolate out of reach of dogs.
 Chocolate contains a chemical called theobromine, which is poisonous to dogs.
 Eating chocolate can initially cause vomiting and diarrhoea, but is a stimulant and so can cause your dog to become excitable, as well as develop muscle twitching, tremors, fitting and life-threatening problems with their heart

 - Hide the sweets.
-If dogs get hold of a large quantity of sweets, such as those being stored for trick or treaters, they can develop an inflammation of the pancreas due to a sizeable ingestion of sugar.
+If dogs get hold of a large quantity of sweets, such as those being stored for trick or treaters, they can develop an inflammation of the pancreas (known as pancreatitis) due to a sizeable ingestion of sugar.
 Sugar-free sweets can contain ingredients such as xylitol which can be poisonous to dogs, so it is important to keep these out of reach of your dog too

 - Be careful of lit pumpkins.
 Many people enjoy putting candles inside carved pumpkins, and dogs may inadvertently cause a fire or burn themselves if they knock one over with an overzealous nose or wagging tail.
 Never leave your dog unattended with a lit candle, even when it is inside a pumpkin